romkey/ArduinoWebSite/README.md

-# ArduinoWebSite
+# BootstrapWebSite

-This library provides simple classes for manging a web site and pages on Arduino projects.
+This library provides simple classes for managing a web site and pages on Arduino projects.

 We use [Bootstrap 4](https://getbootstrap.com/) to style the site.
 Bootstrap is a very popular and powerful web page framework.
 You've likely seen it in use on dozens of web sites.
 Bootstrap lets you build good looking web pages but can be verbose and fussy when you write the code for the pages.